daetang/alx-low_level_programming/README.md

-this project contains script to document the different steps to form an executable file from C source code
+This is a project to practice the use of if while for expressions